wux4an/dream/docs/guides/controllers-and-models.md

 ### After the Pattern

 - ✅ Controllers: 5-10 lines each
-- ✅ Error handling centralized
+- ✅ Error handling centralized (shared errors view)
-- ✅ JSON encoding in one place (models)
+- ✅ JSON encoding in one place (domain views)
 - ✅ Easy to test (each layer independent)
 - ✅ Clean separation of concerns